diegowrhasta/redis-om-migrations/README.md

   - And a secure mode: (GCM is available in .NET 5+)
     - AES-GCM requires a 12-byte IV (96 bits) for optimal security.
 (We can use other sizes, but this is the recommended one)
-    - AES-GCM requires a 16-byte tag for optimal security
+    - AES-GCM requires a 16-byte tag for optimal security on its auth side
     - **The key should be kept secret**, however IV and Tag are needed to be paired up with the payload that has been encrypted.
 They each have to be generated to then apply them when encrypting a payload.
 (They should be random enough as well).